 Where Are They Today?

-Of the Fabergé eggs created, the majority – 50 eggs – were made for Russian Tsars, and of the 57 eggs in existence today, the majority are owned by museums and other collections worldwide, with 10 in private collections.
-The Winter Egg, designed by Alma Pihl, famed for her series of diamond snowflakes, is made of carved rock crystal as thin as glass.
-This is embellished with engraving, and ornamented with platinum and diamonds, to resemble frost.
+Of the Fabergé eggs created, the majority – 50 eggs – were made for Russian Tsars, and of the 57 eggs in existence today, the majority are owned by museums and other collections worldwide – from Moscow to Cleveland, with 10 in private collections.
+The largest collections are held by the Kremlin Armoury and the Faberge Museum in St. Petersburg, which house 10 each.

-Not all of the eggs have been located, however, and seven are currently thought to be lost.
-Until 2015, that number was believed to be eight.
-Another egg came to light after a scrap metal dealer perusing a flea market in the American Midwest came upon a gold egg on an intricately designed stand.
-Inside was a gold clock with diamond-encrusted hands.
-Thinking he could make at least a few hundred dollars profit by melting it down and selling the gold, he purchased the item for $14,000.
+About a decade prior, an American scrap metal dealer was perusing a flea market in the Midwest.
+On the hunt for metals that he could melt down and sell, he came upon a gold egg and its intricately-designed stand.
+Upon opening the delicate, little egg, he found a gold clock with diamond-encrusted hands.
+Thinking he could make at least a few hundred dollars profit by melting down the egg and its stand, and selling it, the man, who has remained completely anonymous, purchased the item for nearly $14,000.